 We do not often hear about gene therapy for diabetes.
 But there is new evidence, which makes this topic timelier.
 Dr. Fatima Bosch from the University of Barcelona, Spain has done impressive experiments on mice showing that obesity and diabetes could be cured.

-These mouse experiments are described in this publication in detail.
 Essentially, Dr. Bosch found that a single gene responsible for producing fibroblast growth factor 21 (FGF21) is capable of curing obesity and diabetes in mice.
 The gene therapy requires only one injection.
 The animal continues to produce normal amounts of the fibroblast growth factor 21 (FGF21) hormone.
 The body produces this hormone normally, which maintains body weight and prevents the development of diabetes.
 The treated mice reduced their weight to normal and their diabetes disappeared.
 Their life expectancy was normal while control animals died prematurely.
 There was no side effect to the treatment.

 Dog experiments regarding gene therapy for diabetes